dagronf/DSFSparkline/README.md

 ## Changes

+### `7.0.0`

+* Removed support for macOS 10.11, 10.12
+* Removed support for iOS 13, tvOS 13
+* Removed CocoaPods support (if you need Cocoapods, stick with v6).

 ### `6.0.0`

 * Added CircularGauge, CircularProgress sparkline types
 * Removed support for `@IBDesignable` and `@IBInspectable` from the NSView/UIView implementations, as Xcode has indicated that it will be dropping support in the near future

 ### `5.2.0`